corsairmarks/combined_stellaris_enhancements_and_fixes/mod/README.md

     * Add an override of a new archaeotech building related to bureaucrats to also give +1 magistrates
     * Update magistrates to be affected by the same archaeotech building
     * Integrate underlying game changes
+* 2.0.1 Fix spacing in description for Civic: Byzantine Bureaucracy

 ## Source Code